arci/weather-forecast/README.md

 # Tests

 A unit test namely `WeatherOperationTest` can be found within the test package.
 Just run it as unit test.

+# Source Code

+Source code can be found on [GitHub](https://github.com/Arci/weather-forecast).